todogroup/todogroup.org/content/en/blog/steering-committee-2025-members.md

 2. **Experience and Skills**: Areas where the current SC may lack expertise or need additional support, particularly those important for the 2025 goals and focus areas, such as project and community management, communications, website development, and more
 3. **Engagement and Leadership**: Knowledge, engagement, and leadership roles in TODO initiatives over the past year

+## Stay Connected
+The release of the 2024 Steering Committee Report will be shared soon, so be sure to follow the TODO Group’s [blog](https://todogroup.org/blog/) and subscribe to our [mailing list](https://lists.todogroup.org/).